michevnew/PowerShell/Set_Folder_Permissions_recursive_BULK.md

 ```
 By default the script outputs the results to a CSV file and also stores them in the $varFolderPermissionsAdded variable.
 To suppress the Console output, use the -Quiet switch.

-Additional information about the script can be found in the built-in help or in this article.
+Additional information about the script can be found in the built-in help or in https://www.michev.info/Blog/Post/3380/setting-mailbox-folder-permissions-in-bulk-via-powershell.

 Questions and feedback are welcome.